Session 3: (June 26-30)

 Rising 1st Grade

-Budding Botanist – limited availability
+Budding Botanist – available

 You’ve just discovered a professor’s old journal and his notes are very intriguing.
 They suggest that plants can possibly be used as an alternative fuel source.
 Could he be right?
 If he is correct, what does this mean for you and for me?
 Get your lab coat ready as we investigate this curious case!
 In this course, you will take on the role of a botanist to investigate this professor’s ideas about the important role that plants currently play in our lives and how they may impact our future.
 Before we are able to determine if plants can be used as a fuel source, we will need to learn as much as we can about the life cycle and structure of plants by conducting experiments and field investigations.
 Come ready to get dirty as you unearth knowledge about plants.
 Your discoveries may impact how we all think about those weeds in your backyard!

-Playing with Words – available
+Playing with Words – CANCELED

 Are you a teller of stories and jokes?
 Do you coin new phrases?
 Are you a fan of riddles and rhymes?
 If so, then you, my friend, like to play with words!
 In this class we’ll explore how authors use words and phrases to capture their readers through laughter and complex thought.
 Great authors can recognize literary strategies of others, so we will learn to identify special literary devices such as similes, metaphors, symbols, and personification as we read many well-known works.
 We will also investigate how literary tools, used for centuries, help writers better communicate their ideas.
 We will not keep our new knowledge hidden–come ready to experiment with figurative language and wordplay.
 A picture may be worth a thousand words, but a thousand words can paint a pretty awesome picture.